Valkyria Chronicles Anime Video Game Review

 Actually, no, it's not.
 In fact, it's just right--the story and plot blend together so smoothly that the whole is greater than the sum of the parts.
 The action segments sometimes include brief bits of exposition (always kept short, so you're never stuck watching a lengthy cutscene in the middle of a battle), but the segmentation lets you get into the mood to sit back and absorb the plot, then change gears and dig into the battles that punctuate the characters' lives.

 This works fabulously--you get to know the characters so well that you really care what happens to them on the field of battle, while the sense that you are them, rather than just watching them, makes the plot all the more engaging.
-Besides, this is a strategy game--you're probably going to spend a lot of time optimizing your strike force and prepping for battle anyway, so you'd be breaking the momentum anyway.
+Besides, this is a strategy game--you're probably going to spend a lot of time optimizing your strike force and prepping for battle anyway, so you'd be breaking the momentum regardless.

 On that note, the literal chapters (the game is told through a history book, with occasional narration for background) are a great, bite-sized way of approaching the game--between the lead-in plot, half-hour to hour battle, and post-battle plot, it's easy to play a chapter in an evening then walk away at a satisfying stopping point.